10. Introducing Data Frames

 Notice that rows and columns are labelled (and how readable that is).

-A dictionary of vector-like objects of equal lengths is another common option:
+A dictionary of vector-like objects of equal lengths is another common data source:

 np.random.seed(123)